 An online AS or AA Degree is available in a wide variety of subjects from business administration, psychology, healthcare management, education, nursing, information technology, criminal justice and so much more.

 In healthcare, for example, an associate degree is often the entry-level requirement for registered nurses [ii] .
 Many dental hygienists [iii] , radiologic technologists[iv], occupational therapy assistan ts[v], and diagnostic medical sonographers[vi] are also graduates of associate degree programs.
 All of these roles are growing faster than the average job.

 In the business world, some associate degree grads go on to claim high-level support roles in administration, human resources, payroll, or accounting.
 Information technology teams may rely on associate degree graduates, just as many law firm rely on associate-grad paralegals.
 Childcare centers and public schools may also turn to qualified paraprofessionals and aides with associate degrees in education.

 If you’re not 100 percent certain about your career plans, you might want to explore online associate degrees in general studies or liberal arts.
 These “academic” associate degrees incorporate a broad background of literature, science, history, and philosophy into the coursework.
-Some associate degree grads use their general studies degrees to transfer into bachelor degree programs.
+Some AA or AS degree grads use their general studies degrees to transfer into bachelor degree programs.
 If you’re planning to go this route, you should ask enrollment advisors about credit transfer considerations.